YumaYX/rubydemodoc/input/array/text2array.md

-This Ruby code snippet demonstrates how to split a string into lines and remove the new line characters from each line.
-The `<<~` operator is used to create a heredoc, which allows us to define a multi-line string as if it were a variable.
-We then use the `lines` method to get an array of strings, where each string represents a single line in the original string.
-Finally, we use the `map` method with the `&:chomp` block to remove the new line characters from each string in the array.
+This Ruby code snippet demonstrates how to process a multi-line string in Ruby.
+The code first defines a string variable named `text` using a heredoc, which allows for a multi-line string definition.
+Then, it splits the `text` string into individual lines using the `lines` method.
+Finally, it uses the `map` method to iterate over each line and apply the `chomp` method to remove any trailing newline characters.
+The result is stored in a new array called `lines`, where each element is a line from the original string with the newline characters removed.

-Note: The `<<~` operator is used to create a heredoc, which allows us to define a multi-line string as if it were a variable.
-This is useful for defining long strings that are not suitable for single lines.